-While it’s overseen by the BIS and related UK government departments, there’s also a Prompt Payment Advisory Board to monitor its activities.
+While it’s overseen by BEIS and related UK government departments, there’s also a Prompt Payment Advisory Board to monitor its activities.
 The board promotes awareness amongst businesses and provides advice as needed.

 Currently, board members include major names in UK business, including Aviva, Barclays, and the City of London Corporation, among others.

 We all have different ideas of what a prompt payment looks like, so what is the specific prompt payment meaning in this context?
-After the most recent update, it means paying suppliers within a maximum window of 60 days.
-However, businesses should ultimately strive to pay within 30 days if possible.
-It’s a win-win situation, because suppliers will often give a prompt payment discount for earlier payments.
+After the most recent update, it means paying suppliers within a maximum window of 30 days for businesses with less than 50 employees and 60 for those with 50-250 employees.
+However, businesses should always ultimately strive to pay within 30 days if possible.

 What happens if you don’t follow the code?

 The Prompt Payment Code is voluntary, but if signatories don’t adhere to its basic principles, they face suspension.
 So, what are the consequences if you don’t meet your 60-day target?
 If you can’t meet this percentage of prompt invoice payments, your business will be suspended from the PPC.
 Should the business fail to engage with the PPC or bring the compliance numbers up, they could be permanently removed.

 It’s well worth paying your suppliers on time when possible.
 To begin with, you might benefit from a prompt payment discount.
 Once you’re approved as a signatory of the PPC, you can also display this logo on your website which can attract higher quality suppliers.

 We can help

 GoCardless helps you automate payment collection, cutting down on the amount of admin your team needs to deal with when chasing invoices.

 According to our own research, the average UK SME is paid 18 days late.
 With GoCardless, businesses can get paid on time, with 97.3% of payments succeeding first time using our global bank payments solution.